Copyright 2007-2012

 ABOUT THE WORKSHOP:

-I would like to connect and engage in group conversation with people in Liverpool who identify as Irish, have a family connection to Ireland and who immigrated from Ireland to UK.
-This workshop will be an introductory session to my project and archival finds such as articles, films and photos.
-These finds will act as prompts for discussions on Irishness, belonging and adapting when moving from one place to another.
+I would like to connect and engage in group conversation with people in Liverpool who identify as Irish, have a family connection to Ireland or who immigrated from Ireland to UK.
+This workshop will be the second session with me, building on from the introductory session which included sharing my project and archival finds.
+Participants are invited to bring a personal object which reflects and connects to their experience of Ireland, migration, family or belonging.
 This workshop is supported by Visual Arts Bursary 2025, Arts Council of Ireland.
+Prior attendance of first workshop is not required.

 ABOUT THE PROJECT: